PaulLeCam/react-leaflet/docs/Components.md

 **Dynamic properties**
 - `animate: boolean` (optional): If `true`, panning will always be animated if possible.
 Defaults to `false`.
 - `bounds: bounds` (optional): A rectangle for the map to contain.
 It will be centered, and the map will zoom in as close as it can while still showing the full bounds.
-This property is dynamic, if you change it it will be reflected on the map.
+Changes are compared using the [`equals() method of LatLngBounds`](http://leafletjs.com/reference-1.2.0.html#latlngbounds-equals).
 - `boundsOptions: Object` (optional): Options passed to the `fitBounds()` method.
 - `center: latLng` (optional if `viewport` is provided with a center value): Center of the map.
+Changes are compared by value, so `[51.0, 0.0]` is considered the same as `{lat: 51, lng: 0}`.
 - `className: string` (optional): className property of the `<div>` container for the map.
 - `maxBounds: bounds` (optional)
 - `onViewportChange: (viewport: {center: ?[number, number], zoom: ?number}) => void`  (optional): fired continuously as the viewport changes.